-Light ballast unless labeled “No PCB’S” will be designated PCB containing, All PCB containing material shall be removed and disposed of in accordance with all local, state (MEMEP Special waste management rules 06-096-CMR 400) and federal regulations and be coordinated with the building owner.
+Light ballast unless labeled “No PCB’S” will be designated PCB containing, All PCB containing material shall be removed and disposed of in accordance with all local, state (MEMEP Special waste management rules 06-096-CMR 400) and federal regulations.
 All other inquiries or locations in regards to PCB containing material can be located in the Hazardous Material survey.
 If identified on any of the materials to be impacted, PCB‘s will be abated.
 Any and all PCB remediation will be performed by a licensed /qualified contractor

 ** Please review chapter 29 for additional details

 Mold: Mold issues are not anticipated to be prevalent on this project, however if mold is discovered or water enters the construction space, the Consigli water infiltration and mold remediation policy will be implemented and followed.

 ** Please review chapter 22 for additional details

 Noise: All operations must be coordinated with the Consigli Superintendent to limit any excess noise impact on the surrounding areas.
 All activities and tasks which may cause loud noise will be monitored and neighbors will be notified of locations and dates/times of potential elevated noise levels.